Get the Best Car Insurance in Singapore

 We used the driver profile of a 30 year old single male with 2 years' driving experience and a 0% NCD who drives a Toyota Corolla Altis 1.6 to collect quotes.
 To ensure a fair comparison, we held all variables constant except for Vehicle Registration Year.

-Our research and average costs reflect quotes collected from Aviva, NTUC Income, AXA, FWD, DirectAsia, Etiqa and HL Assurance.
+Our research and average costs reflect quotes collected from Singlife with Aviva, NTUC Income, AXA, FWD, DirectAsia, Etiqa and HL Assurance.
 These insurers were chosen for their prominence in the Singapore car insurance market and the ability to collect online quotes through their websites.

-For TPO and TPFT plans, NTUC Income, Aviva and HL Assurance are not represented because their online quote-finding tools do not allow the selection of TPO or TPFT plans.
+For TPO and TPFT plans, NTUC Income, Singlife with Aviva and HL Assurance are not represented because their online quote-finding tools do not allow the selection of TPO or TPFT plans.
 For Comprehensive plans, we chose not to include AXA as its insurance premiums skewed much higher on average than premiums from other insurers surveyed, which we decided would disproportionately distort the industry average.
 For example, its online quote tool returned a premium of S$3,562 for a Toyota Corolla Altis 1.6 registered in 2013, which more than doubled the average of the other 6 insurers for that vehicle age (S$1,650).